Special navigation rules for the Danube sector betoween Sulina roadstead and Braila harbour (km 175)

 Impossibility for pilot's embarkation/disembarkation in Sulina Roadstead

-- When the bar is impracticable, the vessels that are to enter Sulina Channel coming from the sea shall wait in the roadstead.
+- When the bar is declared impracticable, the vessels that are to enter Sulina Channel coming from the sea shall wait in the roadstead.

 - Vessels less than 120 m long navigating downstream to go out to sea, can engage themselves on Sulina Channel, with the obligation to drop anchor in the signalled areas if the bar remains impracticable.